Cookie Consent by Free Privacy Policy Generator

 • drive action to help nature

 The whole of England will eventually be covered by LNRSs.
 All LNRSs must contain a statement of biodiversity priorities and local habitat map.
 The government intends for LNRSs to inform the local planning process.
-Lancashire County Council has launched a public consultation (open until 31 March) seeking experiences and views about Lancashire's natural environment and the biggest environmental issues we face locally.
-Details of the LNRS process in Lancashire and the current public consultation can be found here.
+Lancashire County Council launched a public consultation (closed on 31 March) seeking experiences and views about Lancashire's natural environment and the biggest environmental issues we face locally.
+Details of the LNRS process in Lancashire and the public consultation can be found here.

 Update cookies preferences